halfwit/halfwit.github.io/README.md

 # halfwit.github.io
 A home for various writings related to what I've been working on or learning.

-Generated using my handy [blog script](https://github.com/halfwit/blog)
+Mostly generated using my handy [blog script](https://github.com/halfwit/blog)

 ## Posts: